 Participate in media campaigns for bullying prevention

 We will advocate on behalf of bullied students and their families.
-BFF will provide education and support to parents, students, teachers, administrators as well as the community-at-large to promote stable, healthy, and bullying-free academic environments.
+BFF will provide education and support to parents, students, teachers, administrators as well as the community-at-large, as well as promote cultures of kindness in schools.

 BULLYING IS A SERIOUS PROBLEM

 DID YOU KNOW??